Safe Water Action Program: Replacing Galvanized Pipes#

 Lead enters drinking water when plumbing that contains lead corrodes or deteriorates allowing the lead to seep into the water.
 This can include pipes or fixtures inside the home or solder that connects copper pipes.
 This is more likely to occur when water sits in pipes for extended periods of time, generally overnight or when water is not used for several hours at a time.

-Fortunately, there are no known lead service lines in Fort Collins Utilities' service area and soldering joints has never been allowed in Utilities-owned service lines (see diagram below).
+Fortunately, there are no known full lead service lines in Fort Collins Utilities' service area and soldering joints has never been allowed in Utilities-owned service lines (see diagram below).
 Approximately 97.5% of Fort Collins Utilities’ 34,000 water service lines are known to be made of:

 - other materials that do not contain lead

-The remaining 2.5% of our service lines are either galvanized or of unknown materials.
+The remaining 2.5% of our service lines are either galvanized or of undetermined materials.
 Galvanized lines are steel pipes coated with zinc to prevent rust or corrosion and are considered safe, but need to be replaced due to age and condition.
 Typically, galvanized pipes were not installed after the 1950s.

 Some of these galvanized service lines may have short, curved connectors called “goosenecks” located between the service line and the water main (see image).
 They are generally 1.5 to 2 feet in length.
 Older goosenecks were made of lead for its flexible properties and were only installed on ¾-inch or smaller pipes typically in residential areas, not commercial.